Oghma-Infinium/apostasy.githubio/_01Support/FAQs.md

 ---
 ## What mods are in the modlist?

-The Load Order can be seen on the [Load Order page](/06ModlistVersions/LoadOrder) of the wiki.
+The Load Order can be seen on the [Load Order page](/06ModlistVersions/LoadOrder) of this wiki.

 ---
 ## I already have other modlists installed, Can I still play Apostasy?